 As a retailer, there are a lot of different partners out there.
 Some of which you might have to stitch different solutions together, things that might not totally integrate, but you’re forced to do so because you want to activate a certain way.

-As you are managing these audiences and collecting data, you need to be 100% privacy compliant, especially as the legislation increases.
+As you are managing these audiences and collecting data, you need to place a premium on privacy, especially as legal action intensifies in the space.
 The legislation is not going anywhere.
 In fact, it’s only going to become more complex.
-So, you need a partner that can manage, activate, but then on top of all of that, maintain complete privacy compliance the entire time.
+So, you need a partner that can manage, activate, but then on top of all of that, maintain a privacy-first posture the entire time.

 Imagining having all of that in one platform, all stitched together.

 Building an Audience